 The Hydrate IV Bar team was brilliant in thinking outside the box for local lead gen!
 In what instances are people in a position of stillness/rest where they could also benefit from IV therapy?
 Lash extensions!
 This cross-marketing has done very well for both businesses and feels like an efficient use of time for their customers.

 And the thing is, there are all sorts of unique cross-promotion opportunities available that marketers might miss.
 Let’s say you’re a running shoe company, for example.
 The obvious cross-promotion opportunity would be a sports store, right?
 But you could also partner with a gym or training facility, and target athletes in the places where they spend the most time.
+Or, heck—how about a dog training workshop for folks with energetic puppers?

 The project took up a lot of Ryan’s time for that month, even though it was something he was doing on the side.
 He figured it would just be an interesting way to educate readers on how to validate their business ideas, and perhaps bring in some new audiences to his blog.
 But he was surprised by the number of leads he was able to generate as a result.